-This release adds a new API GET endpoint (/executions/{id}/summary) to the existing JobExecution API to get the overview of the progress of a Job Execution.
-In addition to this, the existing GET / executions/{id} endpoint has been extended to have additional filters based on the task name and the task's metadata object's status.
+This release adds a new API GET endpoint ( /executions/{id}/summary ) to the existing JobExecution executions/{id} endpoint has been extended to have additional filters based on the task name and the task's metadata object's status.
 For more information, refer to the Execution API in the (5.0.0) Hyperscale Compliance API section.